 - Arctic or antarctic

-Therefore the airmass that develops over the northern Canada is called a continental polar airmass and it is cold and dry.
-One that form over the indian ocean is called a maritime tropical airmass and is warm and humid.
+Therefore the air mass that develops over northern Canada is called a continental polar air mass and it is cold and dry.
+One that forms over the Indian ocean is called a maritime tropical air mass and is warm and humid.

-Airmass are classified in the weather maps using two or three latters
+Airmass is classified in the weather maps using two or three letters

-- A lower case latter describe the amount of the moisture in the airmass.
+- A lower case latter describes the amount of moisture in the airmass.
 An a for maritime (moist) c for continental (dry)

 - An upper case latter describes the heat of the airmass.
-E for equatorial, T for tropical, M for mansoon, P for polar, A for arctic or antarctic and S for superior – which means a unique situation with dry air formed by a powerful downward motion of atmosphere
+E for equatorial, T for tropical, M for monsoon, P for polar, A for arctic or antarctic, and S for superior – which means a unique situation with dry air formed by a powerful downward motion of the atmosphere

-- A lower case latter describes the relationship between the airmass and the earth; k signifies that the air mass is colder than the ground below it while w describes an airmass that is more warm than the ground below it.
+- A lower case latter describes the relationship between the airmass and the earth; k signifies that the air mass is colder than the ground below it while w describes an airmass that is warmer than the ground below it.